swent-epfl/mvp-prd/template/5-mvp.md

 ## Personas and Scenarios

-*Who are the target personas for this product?*
+#### Target users:

-- Frequent Social Media Users: Individuals who actively use social media platforms to share experiences and connect with others.
+- **Frequent Social Media Users:** Individuals who use social media platforms regularly to connect and share experiences.
-- Travelers: Individuals who travel frequently and look for unique local experiences.
+- **Travelers:** Those who seek unique local experiences in different cities.
-- Local Explorers: Residents who want to discover hidden gems and interesting spots in their own city.
+- **Local Explorers:** Residents who want to discover hidden gems and interesting spots in their own city.

-*Which is the key persona?*

-*High-level scenarios to adopt, use and share the product.*
+#### Key Persona:
+Frequent Social Media Users are the primary target due to their high engagement levels and potential to drive content creation and interaction.

+#### High-Level Scenarios:
-- Discovering Local Posts: Users explore their surroundings and discover posts created by others within a 100-meter radius.
+- **Discovering Local Posts:** Users explore and interact with posts within a 100-meter radius to discover new places.
-- Creating Posts: Users share interesting places they visit by creating posts with titles, descriptions, and embedded locations.
+- **Creating Posts:** Users document and share locations by posting titles, descriptions, and the location.
-- Engaging with Content: Users interact with posts by commenting, upvoting, and downvoting.
+- **Engaging with Content:** Users engage through comments and votes, increasing interaction.
-- Completing Challenges: Users are encouraged to visit trending posts through challenges, earning points and rewards.
+- **Completing Challenges:** Users earn rewards by visiting nearby locations, enhancing their engagement.

 ## User Stories and Key Features

-*User stories about how various personas will use the product in context.*

-User Stories for Frequent Social Media Users:
+#### User Stories for Frequent Social Media Users:

-- "As a social media enthusiast, I want to discover posts around me so that I can explore new places and share my experiences."
+1. "As a social media enthusiast, I want to discover and share new experiences through posts around me to enhance my social outings."
-- "As a user, I want to create posts with a title, description, and location to share interesting places I visit."
+2. "As a social media enthusiast, I want to comment on and vote on posts to engage with my community and influence which content is most visible."
+3. "As a frequent user, I want to be rewarded for my interactions and exploration."

-User Stories for Travelers:
+#### User Stories for Travelers:
-- "As a traveler, I want to find unique local experiences by viewing posts from different cities."
+1. "As a traveler, I want to find unique local experiences by viewing posts from different cities."
+2. "As a traveler, I want to use a map to navigate to posts and challenges, so I can find my way easily in new locations."

-User Stories for Local Explorers:
+#### User Stories for Local Explorers:
-- "As a local explorer, I want to discover hidden gems in my city by exploring posts from other residents."
+1. "As a local explorer, I want to discover and hidden gems in my city by exploring posts from other residents."

-*Identify and prioritise the key features required.*
-*Justify the importance of each feature.*
+2. "As a local resident, I want to create local challenges that encourage people to explore lesser-known areas of my city."

+#### Key Features:
-- User Authentication: Necessary for security and personalized user experiences.
+- **User Authentication:** Necessary for security and personalized user experiences.
-- Post Creation: Central to the app's purpose of sharing and discovering locations.
+- **Post Creation and Location-Based Feed:** The core functionality of sharing and discovering places.
-- Location-Based Feed: Key to the unique value proposition of Proxima, encouraging physical exploration.
-- Commenting System: Enhances user interaction and engagement.
+- **Interaction Tools (Comments and Voting):** Enhances user interaction and engagement.
-- Offline Mode: Ensures usability even without internet access, improving user retention.
-- Voting System: Helps surface the best content and enhances user experience.
+- **Centauri Points and Challenges:** Motivate continued app usage and exploration with rewards
+- **Map:** Allows users to navigate to post locations and to visualize nearby activities.
-- Posts and comments management: Allows users to track and manage their activity.
+- **Posts and comments management:** Allows users to track and manage their activity.
-- Centauri Points: Adds a competitive and rewarding element, increasing user engagement.
-- Challenges: Drives user activity and exploration, fostering a dynamic user community.
-- Map Integration: Allows users to view posts on a map and navigate to specific locations.
+- **Offline Mode:** Ensures usability even without internet access, improving user retention.

 ## Success Criteria

-*How will you evaluate the success of the MVP?*
-*Metrics include user penetration, quality / satisfaction.*
-*If applicable, progress in discussions with ecosystem partners / investors / customers.*

-- User Adoption and Engagement
-- Active User Retention
-- User Satisfaction and Feedback
-- Partnerships and Investment
+#### Evaluation Metrics:
+- **User Adoption:** Measured by download numbers and active accounts.
+- **Engagement Metrics:** Frequency of app usage, interactions per user, and completion of challenges.
+- **User Feedback:** Direct feedback and satisfaction surveys to gauge user experience.
+- **Partnerships and Investor Interest:** Progress in securing support and funding based on app traction and user growth.

 ## Features Outside the Scope

-*The MVP must be viable and minimal.*

-*Which features don’t belong in it.*

-- Media Support (Photos, GIFs, Videos): Excluded initially to focus on core functionalities.
-Planned for future updates to enhance post richness.
-- Heat Map of Trending Areas: Deferred to avoid complexity in the initial release.
-Will be added later to provide users with a visual representation of popular spots.

-*How should these be eventually integrated and in what sequence.*
+For the MVP, the focus is on core functionalities that drive user engagement and retention.
+Additional features will be added in subsequent updates to enhance the user experience and expand the app's capabilities.

+1. **Media Support (Photos, GIFs, Videos)**
+   - **Reason for Deferment:** Initial focus is on core functionalities like post creation and location-based feeds.
+Media support adds complexity, especially in terms of moderation and storage.
+   - **Future Integration:** Planned for inclusion pre-launch, to enrich the content and user experience, enhancing the visual appeal of posts.

+2. **Profile Picture Customization**
+   - **Reason for Deferment:** Simplifies the MVP development process and reduces initial feature load, focusing on essential user functionalities.
+   - **Future Integration:** Scheduled for a subsequent update to enhance user personalization and identity within the app, fostering a more engaging community environment.

+3. **Heat Map of Trending Areas**
+   - **Reason for Deferment:** Requires a substantial user base to generate meaningful data.
+Premature introduction could lead to misleading or sparse data displays.
+   - **Future Integration:** Aimed for integration once active user thresholds exceed 50,000, providing users with a visual representation of hotspots to explore, thereby driving engagement and exploration.

+4. **Comments Tree Structure**
+   - **Reason for Deferment:** Reduces complexity in initial development.
+A linear comment structure simplifies interactions during the early stages of the platform.
+   - **Future Integration:** Nested comments will be introduced in a later phase to improve conversation tracking and readability, enhancing discussions and engagement on posts.

+5. **Groups**
+   - **Reason for Deferment:** Focuses initial user interactions on individual experiences to solidify the core value proposition of exploring new locations.
+   - **Future Integration:** Group functionalities will be added to encourage community building and group explorations, scheduled after establishing a robust user base and effective user engagement mechanisms.

+### Roadmap for features expansion

+The roadmap for Proxima includes the following key milestones:
+0. **MVP Development:** Focus on core features for initial launch.
+1. **Launch**: Release the app in key locations in Switzerlanc to establish a user base and gather feedback.
+2. **Stability and Performance Improvements**: Address any issues identified post-launch and optimize the app for better performance.
+3. **User Growth and Engagement:** Focus on increasing user base and enhancing user interactions.
+4. **Feature Expansion:** Introduce additional features like heat maps, and nested comments.
+5. **Community Building:** Implement group features to foster community engagement and collaboration.
+6. **Localization and Global Expansion:** Expand to new regions to cater to a broader audience.